ZhianMai/Multi-threading-in-Java/README.md

 #### 4.1.3 Thread-safe Static Inner Class Singleton  :link:[link](src/johnston/thread/concurrency/design_pattern/StaticInnerClassSingleton.java)
 This singleton class ensures singleton instance init is lazy, atomic, and only once.
 The code is short and clear.

+### 4.2 Master-Worker Pattern
+The master class is responsible for:
+- accepting task from clients;
+- distributing work to worker class;
+- gathering result from worker class;
+- returning result to clients.

+It's like the leader znode and worker znodes in zookeeper.
+The core idea of this pattern is divide-and-conquer.

 <br />
 <a name="multithreading_demo"></a>